 Alain's older brother.
-He desires the Ghost Eyecons, but his reasons are not yet known.
+He desires the Ghost Eyecons as well to enact his own desires...

-- 0% Approval Rating: In episode 41, Makoto outright states that Adel's insufferable god-like delusions perfectly made him despised by many.Makoto: Who are you creating a perfect world for?
+- 0% Approval Rating: In episode 41, Makoto outright states that Adel's insufferable god-like delusions made him despised by everyone else.Makoto: Who are you creating a perfect world for?
 There is no one around you anymore!

 - A God Am I: Once he's granted the power of the Gammaizer, he considers himself to be the "perfect existence" and the one who will guide the world.
 Becoming Perfect Gammaizer, as well as being able to connect with the Great Eye, just make his conviction of this even stronger.

 - Authority Equals Asskicking: He's Gamma royalty and is strong enough to take on Toucon Boost Ghost and Specter at the same time without breaking a sweat.
 Even Tutankhamun's Omega Fang barely slow him down.
-He can now merge with the Gammaizers to become Perfect Gammaizer, pretty much making him as strong as Mugen Damashii.
+As Perfect Gammaizer, he's pretty much as strong as Mugen Damashii.